- You are here:

 Safety

-Like most game reserves and parks in Malawi, Lengwe National Park is safe in our opinion.
-Nyala Lodge, the only accommodation in the park, offers a range of activities conducted by their own experienced guides who will take care of your safety.
+Like most wildlife reserves and parks in Malawi, Lengwe National Park is safe to visit, in our opinion.
+Nyala Lodge, the only accommodations in the park, offers a range of activities conducted by its own experienced guides, who will take care of your safety.
+If you are traveling independently around Malawi, use caution in the cities and towns between parks.
+For more details, read the ‘Cities & Urban Areas: Safety Precautions’ below.

-For current information about safety in Lengwe NP and Malawi in general, it is worth checking the government travel advisories (see the ‘Safety & Security – Malawi’ link below).
+For current information about safety in Malawi, check the travel advisories (see the ‘Governments’ Travel Advice for Malawi’ link below).

 Malaria & Vaccinations

-Lengwe NP lies in a malaria zone and precautions against malaria are advised, as are certain vaccinations.
+Lengwe lies in a malaria zone and precautions against malaria are advised.
 Protection against malaria includes taking antimalarial medication and using mosquito repellent containing at least 30% DEET.
-It is also advised to cover up in the evening by wearing long trousers, sleeves and closed shoes.
+It is also advisable to cover up in the evening by wearing long trousers, sleeves and closed shoes.
 Spraying your room every evening before bedtime is a good idea if you aren’t sleeping under a mosquito net.
-The risk of malaria is worse in the Wet season, from November to April.
+The risk of malaria is highest in the Wet season, from November to April.
+You should also consult your travel clinic or doctor about appropriate vaccinations before your trip.

 Wildlife Viewing

-Wildlife viewing in Lengwe NP is very safe and any issues can easily be avoided by following your guide’s directions and being aware of the precautions listed in the link below.
+Wildlife viewing in Lengwe is very safe.
+You should be able to avoid any issues by following your guide’s directions and being aware of the precautions listed in the link below.